 Silence.
 The motor of the boat has been cut, and you drift, bobbing with the waves in the Pacific Ocean.
 You’re surrounded by blue, and you can see mountains in the distance.
 But that’s not what you are here for.
 You are waiting, silently, scanning the water for a sign from the top predator of the ocean: the orca.
 Whale watching is a huge draw for visitors in British Columbia, and there are no questions as to why: seeing these beautiful marine mammals in the wild is an incredible experience.

 Most people strive for work-life balance, others throw travel blogging into the mix.
-It’s not easy finding that perfect life combo, but there are several wanderers, like me, that are doing just that.
+It’s not easy finding that perfect life combo, but there are several part-time wanderers, like me, that are doing just that.

 But that’s why I wanted to start this series, Part-time Wanderers, to share the love of travelling with other bloggers who are travelling part-time too.